Type system¶

 mut g:u3 = d // g: current(max=4,min=3) constrain(max=7,min=0)

-mut h = c#[0, 1] // h: current(max=3,min=0) constrain()
+mut h = c#[0..=1] // h: current(max=3,min=0) constrain()

 Bitwidth uses narrowing to converge (see internals).
 The GCD example does not specify the input/output size, but narrowing allows it to work without typecasts.
 To understand, the comments show the max/min bitwidth computations.

-if cmd? {
+if cmd.[valid] {

-(x, y) = cmd // x.max=cmd.a.max; x.min = 0 (uint) ; ....
+(x, y) = cmd // x.max=cmd.a.max; x.min = 0 (unsigned) ; ....

 } elif x > y {